Higher Auslander-Reiten sequences and $t$-structures: Abstract

 \section{Abstract}

 Let $R$ be an artin algebra and $\C$ an additive subcategory of $\mod(R)$.
-We construct a $t$-structure on the homotopy category $\KC$ whose heart $\AC$ is a natural domain for higher Auslander-Reiten (AR) theory.
-The abelian categories $\A_{\mod(R)}$ (which is the natural domain for classical AR theory) and $\AC$ interact via various functors.
+We construct a $t$-structure on the homotopy category $\KC$ and argue that its heart $\AC$ is a natural domain for higher Auslander-Reiten (AR) theory.
+In the paper \cite{BJ} we showed that $\operatorname{K}^{-}({\mod(R)})$ is a natural domain for classical AR theory.
+Here we show that the abelian categories $\A_{\mod(R)}$ and $\AC$ interact via various functors.
 If $\C$ is functorially finite then $\AC$ is a quotient category of $\A_{\mod(R)}$.
-We illustrate the theory with two examples:
+We illustrate our theory with two examples:

-Iyama developed a higher AR theory when $\Cab$ is a maximal $n$-orthogonal subcategory, see \cite{I}.
+When $\Cab$ is a maximal $n$-orthogonal subcategory Iyama developed a higher AR theory, see \cite{I}.
 In this case we show that the simple objects of $\AC$ correspond to Iyama's higher AR sequences and derive his higher AR duality from the existence of a Serre functor on the derived category $\Db(\AC)$.

-The category $\BGG$ of a complex semi-simple Lie algebra $\g$ fits into higher AR theory by considering $R$ to be the coinvariant algebra of the Weyl group of $\g$.
+The category $\BGG$ of a complex semi-simple Lie algebra fits into higher AR theory in the situation when $R$ is the coinvariant algebra of the Weyl group.